 If you want to extract the most out of content marketing you need to stop crunching the standard metrics such as CTRs and conversion and look to more unique metrics that can provide you with a more detailed picture of the customer journey.

 Similar to PPC or social marketing, there are generic metrics, aka vanity metrics, and then there are custom metrics which will often provide much more value.
-While the best metrics for your business will depend on the industry and KPIs, in this post, I’m going to reveal 3 important metrics that performance content marketers can use to optimize their marketing campaigns:
+While the best metrics for your business will depend on the industry and KPIs, in this post, I’m going to reveal 3 important metrics that performance content marketing can use to optimize their marketing campaigns:

 CVPI (ConVersion Per Impression)